gbouras13/hybracter/README.md

   * `hybracter` will almost certainly not give you better assemblies than Trycycler.
 Trycycler is the gold standard for a reason.
   * `hybracter` is automated, scalable, faster and requires less bioinformatics/microbial genomics expertise to run.
-  * If you use Trycycler, I would also highly recommend using (disclaimer: my own program) [plassembler](https://github.com/gbouras13/plassembler) (which is built into hybracter) along side Trycycler to assemble small plasmids if you are especially interested in those, because long read only assemblies often [miss small plasmids](https://doi.org/10.1099/mgen.0.001024).
+  * If you use Trycycler, I would also highly recommend using (disclaimer: my own program) [plassembler](https://github.com/gbouras13/plassembler) (which is built into hybracter) alongside Trycycler to assemble small plasmids if you are especially interested in those, because long read only assemblies often [miss small plasmids](https://doi.org/10.1099/mgen.0.001024).

 #### Dragonflye

-[Dragonflye](https://github.com/rpetit3/dragonflye) by the awesome @[rpetit3](https://github.com/rpetit3) is a good alternative for automated assembly if `hybracter` doesn't fit your needs, particuarly if you are familiar with [Shovill](https://github.com/tseemann/shovill).
+[Dragonflye](https://github.com/rpetit3/dragonflye) by the awesome @[rpetit3](https://github.com/rpetit3) is a good alternative for automated assembly if `hybracter` doesn't fit your needs, particularly if you are familiar with [Shovill](https://github.com/tseemann/shovill).
 Some pros and cons between `hybracter` and `dragonflye` are listed below.

   * `dragonflye` allows for more options with regards to assemblers (it supports [Miniasm](https://github.com/lh3/miniasm) or [Raven](https://github.com/lbcb-sci/raven) as well as Flye).
   * On a single isolate, `dragonflye` should be faster.